CQCL/pytket-docs/examples/CONTRIBUTING.md

 # Contributing new notebooks

-See the pytket examples built with jupyterbook [here](https://tket.quantinuum.com/examples).

-## Notes for developers

 The sources for all these notebooks are the Python scripts in the `python` directory.
 The notebook files are generated from them with the `gen-nb` script (which requires `p2j`).
 Do not edit the notebooks directly; instead edit the